night-ghost/minimosd-extra/README.md

 *fixed bug with panel's properties visibility
 * 856a - fixed bug with incorrect restoring panel's flags

+v857
+* fixed bug with panel selection in CT
+* complementary filter of panEff changed from 1/10 to 1/100
+* a try to change Horizon behavior for large banks (>70grad)
+* minor fixes

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835